pypiserver/pypiserver/bin/README.rst

 7. Run ``bin/commit-standalone.sh``.

+7. Ensure that the new tag is built on hub.docker.com as ``latest`` and as a direct tag reference.

 8. Copy release notes from ``/CHANGES.rst`` in GitHub as new *"release"* page on the new tag.
 Check syntactic differences between ``.md`` and ``.rst`` files.